turbot/guardrails-samples/custom_mods/@gnb/gnb-ccf-aws/README.md

 # Controls Framework

-This mod implements set of benchmark controls on the AWS platform to meet GNB Controls Framework standards
+This mod implements set of benchmark controls on the AWS platform to meet DMI Controls Framework standards

 This mod is mainly comprised of [policies](https://turbot.com/v5/docs/concepts/policies) and [controls](https://turbot.com/v5/docs/concepts/controls), as the resources are defined, discovered, and updated by other Turbot mods.

 This mod has dependencies, which are defined at [src/turbot.yml](src/turbot.yml) file.
-One of the dependencies is the common mod [gnb-ccf](../gnb-ccf) which should be installed first.
+One of the dependencies is the common mod [dmi-ccf](../dmi-ccf) which should be installed first.

-> The turbot-cli argument `--peer-path ../..` will be used here to map all the custom mods under the [@gnb](../README.md) folder
+> The turbot-cli argument `--peer-path ../..` will be used here to map all the custom mods under the [@dmi](../README.md) folder

 ## Setting up local environment